TV-Rename/tvrename/options.md

 ## Filename Processors
 ![he Filename Processors window](images/options/filename-processors-01.png)<br />
-In much the same way that the ***Filename Template Editor*** is used to process the names of files being moved to the "Media Library" so ***Filename Processors*** is used to inform Rename what filenames to look out for when searching for a missing files
+In much the same way that the ***Filename Template Editor*** is used to process the names of files being moved to the Media Library so ***Filename Processors*** is used to inform Rename what filenames to look out for when searching for a missing files

 To really understand the contents of the Regex column above, you need a working knowledge of [Regular Expressions](https://regexone.com/ "Visit RegexOne").